Get started with a few quick questions

 Factor In-House Outsourcing

-Cost Higher (salaries, benefits, overhead, recruiting) Lower (70% of firms charge under $100/hr)
+Cost Higher (salaries, benefits, overhead, recruiting) Lower (90% of providers charge under $100/hr)

 Speed to start Weeks to months (hiring timeline) Days to weeks (team already assembled)